 Preclinical & clinical trial requirements in Czech Republic – an overview.
-Prepared in association with PRK Partners, a leading law firm in Czech Republic, this is an extract from The Pharma Legal Handbook: Czech Republic, available to purchase here for USD 99.
+Prepared in association with PRK Partners, a leading law firm in Czech Republic, this is an extract from The Pharma Legal Handbook: Czech Republic, available to purchase here for GBP 99.

 1. Are clinical trials required to be conducted locally as a condition (stated or implicit) for marketing approval?

 No, clinical trials may be also conducted abroad.
 If a clinical trial was conducted in a country outside of the European Union, an affidavit confirming that the clinical trial met the ethical requirements of the European Union is required and forms a part of the marketing authorization application.